-Welcome to the Louisiana Folk Roots Online Classes!
+Welcome to the Louisiana Folk Roots

-We will also Learn about the French spoken in our area of Louisiana with Dr. Maggie Justus and her husband, musician Chas Justus and a great video from SOLA Violins owner Anya Burgess on basic fiddle set up and maintenance
+Here you will find a series of PRE-RECORDED video classes designed to teach Fiddle, Accordion, Guitar, and Vocals for some common tunes and some rare songs from the repertoires of the Cajun / Creole musicians.
+We will also Learn about the French spoken in our area of Louisiana with Dr. Maggie Justus and her husband, musician Chas Justus and a great video from SOLA Violins owner Anya Burgess on basic fiddle set up and maintenance.

 Let’s Get Started!